Permify/permify/assets/content/SYNC.md

 - **ListenDB (optional):** Where your application data is stored.
 Mandatory when using Change Data Capture approach.

-There are 2 approaches to move and syncronize your authroization data in Permify;
+There are 2 approaches to move and syncronize your authorization data in Permify;
  - [With Change Data Capture](#with-change-data-capture)
  - [Creating Custom Relational Tuples](#creating-custom-relational-tuples)